huaminghuangtw/Shortcutomation-Newsletter/posts/a-nighttime-routine-i-do-every-day.md

 We must be more intentional with our phone use.
 That's exactly what [Shortcutomation](https://shortcutomation.com/) is all about: **helping people take back their [time—the most valuable asset on the planet.](https://paulgraham.com/vb.html)**

-[As Tony Robbins says](https://youtu.be/b8jS86OtgLA): “_Where focus goes, energy flows._” Your time matters.
+If you do the math, doomscrolling just one hour a day on your phone adds up to 22 full waking days a year—that's 22 straight days spent staring at a screen, time you could reclaim for something more meaningful to build the life you want. [^4]

+[As Tony Robbins says](https://youtu.be/b8jS86OtgLA): “_Where focus goes, energy flows._” Every hour you spend scrolling social media, watching random videos, or switching between tasks drains your energy.
+But when you direct your attention to meaningful goals—whether it's learning a skill, making progress on a project, or building relationships—your energy fuels real growth.
 Your attention is the new oil.
-Where your attention goes, your energy follows.
-Choose wisely.

-If you do the math, doomscrolling just one hour a day on your phone adds up to 22 full waking days a year—that's 22 straight days spent staring at a screen, time you could reclaim for something more meaningful to build the life you want. [^4]
+Use it wisely.

 This isn't about cutting screen time overnight; it's about noticing, recognizing patterns, and creating space to pause, think, and reflect.